New York State Law Enforcement Accreditation

 New York State Police a pioneer in law enforcement accreditation

-On March 10, 2005 the New York State Police was awarded its third reaccreditation by the New York State Law Enforcement Accreditation Council.
+In March 2010 the New York State Police was awarded its fourth reaccreditation by the New York State Law Enforcement Accreditation Council.

-A pioneer in the area of New York State law enforcement accreditation, the State Police first achieved accreditation by the State Division of Criminal Justice Services in 1990, and was re-accredited in March 1995, again in March 2000 and again in March 2005.
-Led by the NYSP Planning and Research Section, the Division has now been accredited or reaccredited four times.
+A pioneer in the area of New York State law enforcement accreditation, the State Police first achieved accreditation in 1990, and was re-accredited in 1995, 2000, 2005 and again in 2010.
+Led by the NYSP Planning and Research Section, the Division has now been accredited or reaccredited five times.

 The purpose of Accreditation is to enhance the effectiveness, efficiency and professionalism of an agency, while promoting training and public confidence in law enforcement.
 Accreditation demonstrates the agency performs in a consistently professional manner, that formalized policies are in place to govern its operational practices and procedures, and that all employees contribute to the agency's mission and know what is expected of them.